alejandroVeRod/BerserkScrapper/README.md

 USAGE:
 -> python3 berserkScrapper <path_to_save_manga_images>
-  -->This is going to make a folder for every chapter in the manga and put the correspondent images in each folder -> python3 imageToPdf <chapter_folder>
+  -->This is going to make a folder for every chapter in the manga and put the correspondent images in each folder -> python3 imageToPdf <...chapter_folder>
-  --> ex: python3 imageToPdf berserk-chapter-1
+  --> ex: python3 imageToPdf C://Users/x/Documents/Berserk_manga/berserk-chapter-1/ C://Users/x/Documents/Berserk_manga/berserk-chapter-2 ....

-you can modify it for any of your needs, I do not own this, its just that I wanted to read the mangas in pdf
+you can modify it for any of your needs, I do not own this, its just that I wanted to read the manga in my mobile in pdf